yorickpeterse/yorickpeterse.com/source/articles/three-http-versions-later-forms-are-still-a-mess.md

-If you have a form that _only_ needs to upload a file, and you're fine with requiring JavaScript (at least within the context of browsers), then you can do pretty much whatever you want.[tus](https://tus.io/) is one alternative protocol for uploading files that I came across, though I haven't worked with it myself or looked into it enough to have an opinion on it.
+If you have a form that _only_ needs to upload a file, and you're fine with requiring JavaScript (at least within the context of browsers), then you can do pretty much whatever you want. [tus](https://tus.io/) is one alternative protocol for uploading files that I came across, though I haven't worked with it myself or looked into it enough to have an opinion on it.

 For forms that mix files and non-files, you're out of luck as browsers only support the two standards mentioned above.
 In 2014 the [W3C made a proposal to